The Moss: Industry

 Skelper forge and wheel were located on a tributary, on which there were two mill ponds.
 They appear to have been constructed after 1796, as they do not appear on the enclosure map of that year, but before 1809, since one of the dams failed in January 1809.
 By 1877, there were no buildings near the upper pond, but there was a building at the north end of the lower pond.
 It was marked as Old Skelper Wheel, which was shown as disused by 1898, but was not marked as disused subsequently.

 Thomas Hutton's brother Joseph owned Ford Wheel in 1796, although he did not work it himself, as it was leased to Thomas Slagg.
 Unlike most of the wheels on the river, it had good access by road.
 A wood turning shop was added to the site, which may have been the reason that the mill pond was enlarged.
 The pond is located to the north of the river, and is fed by a goit which leaves the main channel further to the west.
 Robin Brook feeds into the goit, although there was an arrangement to allow excess water to be diverted back into The Moss.
 The wheel was later powered by a steam engine.
 The head race and the pond survive, but nothing else does.

 Sough Wheel was built shortly before 1796 on a tributary which runs northwards to join The Moss on its right bank.
-It was referred to as the "New Wheel" at the time of the Parliamentary Enclosure Act of 1796, and a map from 1795 shows two buildings, one at the north end of the mill pond and another to the west.
+It was referred to as the "New Wheel" at the time of the inclosure act of 1796, and a map from 1795 shows two buildings, one at the north end of the mill pond and another to the west.
 It was owned by W & J Mullings, and was leased for about £10 per trough, of which there were two.
 It was used for grinding sickles, and another slightly later document mentions six troughs.
 It was unused by 1827.

 Never Fear Wheel was powered by a pond to the north of the main channel, which was fed by a long goit, leaving the river where the Ridgeway Brook joined it.
 The wheel was housed in a building at the south-eastern edge of the pond, which is known to have been there by 1778.
 In 1796 it contained six troughs.
 The pond and head goit are still there, although the pond was shown as silted up in 1898, and the main building had been demolished.